 A few years ago, almost everybody got a locked phone from their phone company.
 These days, unlocked phones have grown increasingly popular.
 This article explains the difference between unlocked and locked phones.

-According to PC Magazine, unlocked phone sales have grown increasingly common in the last few years.
+, unlocked phone sales have grown increasingly common in the last few years.
 However, the choice between locked vs. unlocked smartphones really depends upon individual preferences.

 Are Locked or Unlocked Phones Better?